ACMCSUS/DebugJudge/DEVELOPING.md

 ### Frontend changes automatically applied
  - Just refresh your browser to get the new frontend
- - If you don't like the watching functionality, remove `--watch` from the ng build script.
+ - If you don't like the watching functionality, run `npx ng build` instead.

 ### Protocol Buffers
  - When you change the proto files, you need to regenerate the TS code.
-   - `$ yarn run protoc`
+   - `$ yarn protoc`
  - For now, we commit the TS files for protos into GitHub.
  - For merge conflicts in the proto TS code, fix the proto and then regenerate.
    - Do not attempt to fix merge conflicts manually, it will just be overwritten.